mnot/I-D/for-the-users/draft.md

 if a person entering a room triggers sensors that send data to the Internet than that person's interests may be involved in our deliberations about how those sensor readings are handled.

-While such less-direct interactions between people and the Internet may be harder to evaluate compared to those involving people with accounts on some web service, such people are nonetheless included in this document's concept of end-user.
+While such less-direct interactions between people and the Internet may be harder to evaluate, such people are nonetheless included in this document's concept of end-user.

 # Why End Users are Prioritised {#why}